Central Idea: The world rejects but cannot overcome those who belong to God. Doctrine: The virtue of hope. Practical Application: Acts of hope.

 - we should not be surprised if a good portion of the world seems to be rejecting the faith.

-- This is the arena in which love, which is doing the best thing for another at the cost of self-sacrifice, can be victorious.
+- Our world is the arena in which love, which is doing the best thing for another at the cost of self-sacrifice, can be victorious.
 This is the field of the battle of faith, where we believe and act on everything God has revealed.
-And it is the place where we exercise hope, the confident expectation that God will do for us what he has promised: redeem us and give us eternal life.
+And this is the place where we exercise hope, the confident expectation that God will do for us what he has promised: redeem us and give us eternal life.

 Doctrine: The virtue of hope

-- All of us who are baptized, despite how we feel at any one moment, have at least a kernel of hope of eternal life with God.
+- All of us who are baptized, despite how we feel at any one moment, have at least a kernel of the theological virtue of hope of eternal life with God.
 We have the confidence that God will give us the graces we need to obtain this highest good.
 We received this as a gift at baptism.

 - Optimism is a human virtue very necessary in this life.
 Optimism is the confidence that one’s course of action, like starting a sport, or going off to school, or beginning a new job, or starting a family or a business, will be successful.
 However, the object of the virtue of hope is much more certain even though the goal seems so much more difficult—after all, it is out of our hands if we will ever survive death or receive a resurrected body.
 Yet hope is much more certain than natural optimism, since it is based on Gods’ omnipotence, faithfulness, and trustworthiness.

-- An investment broker can promise us a good return on our investment, but that promise is worth about two thousand words of fine print explaining the risks that we might not.
+- An investment broker can promise us a good return on our investment, but that promise is accompanied by about two thousand words of fine print explaining the risks that we might not.
 God’s promise of eternal life is 100% guaranteed with only two reservations.